- Date : 22/03/2020

-It combines the benefits of insurance plans with medical coverage, while travelling within India or abroad.
-Additionally, best travel insurance companies let you customise the plan according to the place you are travelling to, if you want optimum benefits.
+A travel health insurance combines the benefits of travel insurance with medical coverage, while travelling within India or abroad.
+Additionally, best travel insurance companies let you customise the plan according to the place you are travelling to if you want optimum benefits.
 Medical treatments, hospitalisation and accommodation for medical emergencies are some of the things covered under this plan.
 This plan provides coverage for tenures as short as five days or even up to one year.

-Pro Tip: When travelling outside the country, it is advisable to opt for such temporary insurance as a cover against unforeseen illness, or worse, serious accidents.
+Pro Tip: When travelling outside the country, it is advisable to opt for travel medical insurance as a cover against unforeseen illness, or worse, serious accidents.

-Over and above a regular travel insurance cover, a medical travel policy also covers several other situations, such as:
+Over and above a regular travel insurance cover, a medical coverage policy also covers several other situations, such as: